joaoluis/about/expectedexpectations.md

 - To remain calm and provide clear directions under stressful situations
 - Find the help you need whenever something blocks your work
 - To always treat you fairly and never judge you before we have the chance to talk
-- Protect you from internal politics to the best of my ability

 ## What you can't expect from me?